$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-Now we recall the definition of the $\mathfrak{sl}_n$-web algebra $H_n(\vec{k})$ from~\cite{mack1}. \begin{defn} (\textbf{Mackaay: The $\mathfrak{sl}_n$-web algebra}) Choose a fixed monomial basis $B(W_n(\vec{k}))$ of $W_n(\vec{k})$.
+\begin{defn} Choose a fixed monomial basis $B(W_n(\vec{k}))$ of $W_n(\vec{k})$.
 That is, any basis vector $u\in B(W_n(\vec{k}))$ can be obtained from a fixed highest weight vector using $q$-skew Howe duality.
-We do not recall the exact definition here and refer to Example~\ref{exa-fstring} instead.
-It should be noted that this includes that any basis vector is one fixed $\mathfrak{sl}_n$-web without any quantum factors.
-For any pair $u,v\in B(W_n(\vec{k}))$, define (for $d(\vec{k})$ as in~\ref{eq-shift})
+We do not recall the exact definition here and refer to Example \ref{exa-fstring} instead.
+It should be noted that this includes that any basis vector is one fixed $\mathfrak{gl}_n$-web without any quantum factors.